-Tourette Syndrome (TS) is an inherited neurological disorder characterized by repeated involuntary movements and uncontrollable vocal sounds called tics.
+Tourette Syndrome (TS) is a neuro developmental disorder characterized by repeated involuntary movements (motor tics) and uncontrollable sounds (vocal or phonic tics).

-Symptoms range from very mild to quite severe, but the majority of cases fall into the mild category.
+Symptoms range from very mild to quite severe and the majority of cases also have other co-morbid conditions with significant impact on their lives.
 The first symptoms of TS are usually facial tics - commonly eye blinking.
 Other motor tics may appear later, such as head jerking, neck stretching, foot stamping, or body twisting and bending.
 It is not uncommon for a person with TS to continuously clear his or her throat, cough, sniff, grunt, yelp, bark, or shout.
 A person with TS may touch other people excessively or repeat actions obsessively and unnecessarily.
 A few patients with TS demonstrate self-harming behaviours such as lip and cheek biting and head banging.
+Similarly, involuntary swearing (coprolalia) can occur in a subgroup of people with TS.
 People with TS can sometimes suppress tics for a short time, but eventually tension mounts to the point where the tic escapes.
-Tics worsen in stressful situations and improve when the person relaxes or is absorbed in an activity.
+Tics typically fluctuate with a waxing and waning course and would usually worsen in stressful situations and improve when the person relaxes or is absorbed in an activity.

 The most dramatic symptoms are easy to notice, but the disorder often is hard to recognize.
 People with mild to moderate tics may be too embarrassed to discuss their problems.
 Parents and teachers usually pay more attention to behaviour, learning and attention problems.
 Sometimes tics are mistaken for other medical problems.
 For example, people might consult an allergist for sniffling or an eye doctor for unusual eye movements.

 TS is part of a spectrum of conditions known as Tic Disorders.
 TS is diagnosed by observing the symptoms and evaluating family history when: